PointerByte/QuicksGo/README.en.md

 Unstoppable speed.
 Total control.
 Microservices without limits.

 # Description
-QuicksGo is a modern framework in Golang designed to build robust, scalable, production-ready applications in record time.
+QuicksGo is a modern framework in Golang GIN designed to build robust, scalable, production-ready applications in record time.
 Combining the power of Go with an efficiency-focused architecture, QuicksGo simplifies the creation of microservices, RESTful APIs, GraphQL, gRPC, distributed systems and high-performance backend applications.

 # Main features: